HDR Candidate Selection

 |1.||Complete and submit HDR application for Candidature.||HDR Applicant||Complete and submit application and provide documents as outlined on the FedUni website.|

-Additional candidature requirements and conditions of candidature to be included in the Letter of Offer of Admission to Candidature can be stipulated by the Faculty during this process.
+Additional candidature requirements and conditions of candidature to be included in the Letter of Offer of Admission to Candidature can be stipulated by the School during this process.

-The Executive Dean of the Faculty in which the applicant will be enrolled is responsible for ensuring that appropriate supervision, facilities and resources are available for the applicant and must endorse the selection of the applicant.
+The Dean of the School in which the applicant will be enrolled is responsible for ensuring that appropriate supervision, facilities and resources are available for the applicant and must endorse the selection of the applicant.

-Where the proposed supervision team is cross-faculty, the Executive Dean of each faculty must endorse the supervision arrangement relevant to their faculty.
+Where the proposed supervision team is cross-School, the Dean of each School must endorse the supervision arrangement relevant to their School.

-Where an application is unsuitable, the Faculty returns the application to the HDR admissions officer to advise the applicant.
+Where an application is unsuitable, the School returns the application to the HDR admissions officer to advise the applicant.

 |4.||Approval of offer of probationary candidature||Chair, RHDC||Chair, RHDC approves offer of probationary candidature.|